GriddleGriddle/griddle-docs/pages/docs/customization/_advanced_override1.md

-While this example only overrode one component, many custom components can be passed in to the `components` prop on Griddle.
-While this is a great way to handle customization, [Plugins](../plugins/) can often be a cleaner solution for handling multiple overrides -- especially if these same set of custom components may be reused on other Griddle components.

-### More Advanced Example ###

-Now that we have the basics out of the way, lets say we want to use this grid library for something other than a grid...
+Lets say we want to use this grid library for something other than a grid...
 We are going to render a series of weather related data as a chart but we want to use the state management and filtering / column choosing capabilities that are enabled by default in Griddle.
 Lets assume we have weather information for various planets based on earth months: